 Examiner: In what ways do you try to stay healthy?

-Max: I try to have a balanced diet as often as I can which means including plenty of fresh fruit and vegetables and I also try exercise regularly at home or at fitness centers– either running or going for a bike ride, but I admit that with all my studies at the moment, I am not always as conscientious about my health as I should be.
+Max: I try to eat a balanced diet as often as I can which means including plenty of fresh fruit and vegetables and I also try exercise regularly at home or at fitness centers– either running or going for a bike ride as a daily routine, but I admit that with all my studies at the moment, I am not always as conscientious about my health as I should be.
 I know that physical activity, regular exercise and the health benefits of playing sports can deter bad habits, increase good health, and aid in a speedy recovery of an illness.

 Examiner: Do you and your friends each much junk food?

-Mario: I’d like to say no, as I am aware of how important it is to be healthy, and obviously junk foods contain large amounts of salt and sugar to make it flavoursome and appealing to taste.
-However, as a student, I am often tempted by a quick and convenient take away, and in recent times, it’s been really useful to have ready meals delivered without having to leave home even though I know it is a bad habit.
+Mario: I'd like to say no, as I am aware of the health benefits of eating healthily and obviously junk foods contain large amounts of salt and sugar to make it flavoursome and appealing to taste.
+However, as a student, I am often tempted by a quick and convenient take away, and in recent times, it's been really useful to have ready meals delivered without having to leave home even though I know it is a bad habit.
 Keeping healthy and observing proper dietary habits makes it easier to lose weight and maintain good health but I am a busy student and it's not always easy to choose healthier lifestyle options.

 Examiner: What part of your lifestyle would you most like to make healthier?

-Rose: That’s a hard question!
-Every year I make a resolution to do more exercise, to adopt healthier eating habits and to go to be earlier in order to be more effective and productive at work and when I study but this is much easier said than done.
+Rose: That's a hard question!
+Every year I make a resolution to do more physical exercise, eat healthy foods, adopt healthy eating habits and to go to bed earlier in order to be more effective and productive at work and when I study but this is much easier said than done.
 Unhealthy habits such as poor diet are something I struggle with even though I know of the health risks such as reduced mental health and heart disease, and I don't want to develop a medical condition which would impair my health.
 I spoke to a medical practitioner who advised me to stop eating junk food, avoid unhealthy habits, and instead to try eating healthily.
 He offered great advice to promote healthier lifestyle options.

-I have recently taken up ballroom dancing as a form of physical fitness with some colleagues from work in an effort to improve my healthy habits, and this has given us the opportunity to keep fit, learn new skilful dance techniques, and have lots of fun simultaneously!
-I’d love to be as good as the dancers on Strictly Come Dancing which is a very popular TV show.
+Weeks ago I took up ballroom dancing as a form of physical fitness with some colleagues from work in an effort to improve my healthy habits, and this has given us the opportunity to keep fit, practice healthy living, learn new skilful dance techniques, and have lots of fun simultaneously!
+I'd love to be as good as the dancers on Strictly Come Dancing which is a very popular TV show.

 Describe a change you have made to benefit your own healthy lifestyle